MakerXStudio/ts-dossier/README.md

-# TypeScript ObjectMother (ts-object-mother)
+# TypeScript Dossier (ts-dossier)

-> An ObjectMother support library to facilitate the easy creation of builders in TypeScript
+> A support library to facilitate the easy creation of builders for use with an Object-Mother test pattern in TypeScript

 [![npm package][npm-img]][npm-url]
 [![Build Status][build-img]][build-url]